Queen Emma pontoon bridge, Willemstad

 Where:

-Willemstad, Curacao – capital of the former autonomous country Netherlands Antilles.
+Willemstad, Curacao – capital of the former autonomous Dutch region Netherlands Antilles.

 Curacao is part of the group of islands known as the ABC-islands – Aruba, Bonaire and Curacao.
 After the Netherlands Antilles was dissolved in 2010, the three Caribbean islands have varying degrees of ties to the Dutch motherland.
 Like Aruba, Curacao is a constituent country within the Netherlands.